Imagine you found a defect. One of your team members made it.

 Most of them can save the conversation history.
 So, they are quite the same as emails.

-Nevertheless, it gives you an option to solve a problem quickly and quietly.
+Nevertheless, it gives you the option to solve a problem quickly and quietly.

 Here is the tip.